walterlbf/crud-app/README.md

-# CRUD APP - React Challenge
+# Shopping List App - React Challenge

 ## Description

-A Crud app using Redux to manage states.
+A Shopping List App using Redux to manage states.

 ## Install and Run